AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 Discussion: I spent the week exploring Python's to_datetime method as well as R's Lubridate package; I love dipping my toes in both camps.
 ![todate](https://github.com/AdrianaG77/2018_Fall_Chipy_Mentorship/blob/master/todate.png) Qapla'!
 Not too shabby.<br>

 The rest of the time, I spent playing with Pandas.
 I can honestly say Pandas is the bee’s knees!
 Once I figured out my functions conceptually, I sketched them out in my handy, dandy notebook and serial killer chicken scratch.
 This is the second version.
 You don't want to see the first.
 ![functions](https://github.com/AdrianaG77/2018_Fall_Chipy_Mentorship/blob/master/functions.jpg)

-We discussed data validation, in particular handling null values.
-Jim also suggested using list comprehensions to replace spaces with underscores in headers after reading a csv file.
+Jim and I discussed data validation, in particular handling null values.
+He also suggested using list comprehensions to replace spaces with underscores in headers after reading a csv file.

 *A list comprehension is a syntactic construct available in some programming languages for creating a list based on existing lists.
 It follows the form of the mathematical set-builder notation (set comprehension) as distinct from the use of map and filter functions. ~Wikipedia*

-Next Steps:
+Next Steps: Read up on list comprehensions.

-Deliverables:
+Deliverables: Start writing functions

 Resources:
 https://www.datacamp.com/community/tutorials/python-list-comprehension

 Week 6 10/8/18